 This new rule is intended to offer flexibility to Chapter 7 Trustees by permitting Chapter 7 Trustees to pay minor expenses and filing fees without obtaining a court order.
 Subdivision (A) can be analogized to a per-case line of credit (the credit being authority to pay without prior court approval) that must be refreshed by eventually obtaining a court order authorizing any such transfers or approval of a trustee’s final report.

+RULE 2015-3 CHAPTER 7 TRUSTEE – NOTICE OF DISPOSITION OF RECORDS

+Except with respect to the disposal of patient records pursuant to 11 U.S.C. § 351, the trustee in Chapter 7 cases, in addition to complying with the applicable requirements of the United States Trustee’s Handbook for Chapter 7 Trustees, shall give 30 days’ written notice to the debtor, the debtor’s attorney, the Internal Revenue Service, and the United States Trustee prior to destroying any of the debtor’s books and records in the trustee’s possession.

+Advisory Committee Notes

+2021 Amendment

+This new rule mirrors Middle District of Florida Bankruptcy Local Rule 2015-3 and is added to improve consistency between the districts while providing a specific process for record destruction.

 RULE 2016-1 COMPENSATION OF PROFESSIONALS

 Applications for Compensation in Chapter 7 Cases:

+Time for filing applications.

 Final applications for fees and expenses of all professionals incurred during the administration of the Chapter 7 cases and allowable under 11 U.S.C. § 503(b) must be filed not later than twenty-one (21) days after service of notification by the trustee that the case is ready to close.